-We have applied the algorithm on some standard datasets.
-Figure 1 and 9 show the resulting isosurfaces in comparison to isosurfaces extracted using a state-of-the-art MC method.
+We have further applied the algorithm on a few of the standard datasets.
+Figure 1 and 14 show the resulting isosurfaces in comparison to isosurfaces extracted using a state-of-the-art MC method.
 Superposition of both surfaces show their similarity.
+Since our algorithm have memory limitations in the polygonization phase, for datasets bigger than 64x64x64, we have to downsample the datasets by a ratio, as shown in the cases of bonsai and skull datasets, as shown in Figure 14.
+The computation times required to generate the points on the isosurface are similar to those re-